yatharthsameer/yatharthsameer/README.md

 ### 🥔 About Me
 * Currently learning: JavaScript
 * Have a beginner - intermediate taste of working in web dev
-* Open to collabirating in fun projects
+* Open to collaborating in fun projects
 * Making my way through and learning stuff along the way UwU

 ---